 An alternative local tourism village is Kampong Wisata Temenggungan.
 It’s very centrally located and will give you historical, cultural and spiritual insights in the treasured culture.
 A special talent in this village is the batik teqnqiue, which has been developed over multiple generations.

-Fishing is an important trade on the Indonesian islands and you will come across fishing boats a lot throughout your travels.
-However, for beautifully colourful boats, drive over to the Ikan Muncar Harbour.
+Fishing is an important trade on the Indonesian islands and you will come across fishing boats a lot throughout your travels, be it in Bali or Java.

 The harbour is a little off the beaten tourist paths and offers beautiful sights.
-On a clear day, youcan see the magnificent mountains rising in the distance.
+(Bring your camera!)
+On a clear day, you can see the magnificent mountains rising in the distance.

 Fancy seeing a stunning waterfall?
 Scoot to Kalibendo.
 Just know that you will have to brave the uneven jungle paths, so you should be confident on a scooter or organize a local driver.

-If you aren’t satisfied yet, here’s my list of the best 25 waterfalls in Bali.
+If you aren’t satisfied yet, here’s my list of the 25 epic waterfalls in Bali.

 9. Drink Coffee